 For all the combinations of wine, liquors and liqueurs that I love I’ve never been particularly fond of Red Wine Sangria.
 I think I’ve had some that’s had a wine that was too heavy or the entire batch was too heavily spiced.
 Then one day several years ago I discovered a recipe by Bobby Flay for a White Peach Sangria and it was a revelation.
 Lighter, more fruit forward and with the fruits of summer, the perfect cocktail for having friends over for a summer barbecue.
 I’ve made that Flay recipe often but last year I tried my hand at a bit different mix of ingredients and this White Peach and Bing Cherry Sangria was so good that I’ve been encouraged to keep on experimenting in that direction.
 This year I switched it up a bit again and instead of a regular white wine I used one of my favorite mixers; an Italian Prosecco sparkling wine.
-Filled with fresh fruit and a citrus simple syrup, it’s light, pretty and a great fun beverage for a gathering of friends.
+Filled with fresh fruit and a citrus simple syrup, this Vodka, Limoncello and Prosecco Sangria with Raspberries is light, pretty and a great fun beverage for a gathering of friends.

 Making this Vodka, Limoncello and Prosecco Sangria with Raspberries brought together two favorites; Woody Creek Vodka, a potato vodka from Colorado and Villa Massa Limoncello from Italy.
 While I will make my own Limoncello, when asked to try this product I knew it would be good; Italy’s Limoncello is the standard bearer and I can’t deny, it’s better than mine!